lammps/lammps/doc/src/dump.rst

 part of the *local* style.

-The *index* attribute can be used to generate an index number from 1 to N for each line written into the dump file, where N is the total number of local datums from all processors, or lines of output that will appear in the snapshot.
-Note that because data from different processors depend on what atoms they currently own, and atoms migrate between processor, there is no guarantee that the same index will be used for the same info (e.g. a particular bond) in successive snapshots.
+The *index* attribute can be used to generate an index number from 1 to :math:`N` for each line written into the dump file, where :math:`N` is the total number of local datums from all processors, or lines of output that will appear in the snapshot.
+Note that because data from different processors depend on what atoms they currently own, and atoms migrate between processor, there is no guarantee that the same index will be used for the same info (e.g., a particular bond) in successive snapshots.

 The *c_ID* and *c_ID[I]* attributes allow local vectors or arrays calculated by a :doc:`compute <compute>` to be output.
 The ID in the